Line-of-sight shear in SLACS strong lenses II: validation tests with an extended sample: Introduction

 \subsection{Shear from strong lenses}

 As an alternative to estimating shear from galaxy shapes, strong gravitational lensing images may be used instead \citep{Birrer:2016xku, Birrer:2017sge, Fleury:2021tke}.
-If shape distortions due to weak lensing are measurable in strong lensing images, this will provide complementary constraints on cosmology from that of weak lensing measured in galaxy surveys, whilst also avoiding the systematic biases possible in those surveys, such as shape noise and intrinsic alignments.
+If shape distortions due to weak lensing are measurable in strong lensing images, this will provide complementary constraints on cosmology to those of weak lensing measured in galaxy surveys, whilst also avoiding the systematic biases possible in those surveys, such as shape noise and intrinsic alignments.

 Even if shear measurements are not the goal, the effect of shear is included in typical strong lens modelling programmes.
 However, various works have called into question whether this shear is truly `external' -- in other words, physically induced by line-of-sight objects -- or whether it is `internal', acting as a fudge factor to absorb any freedom in the mass model which is not explicitly accounted for \citep{Etherington:2023yyh}.